Biology Major, B.S.

 Students with the Biology Major will complete the Biology Core Requirements (32-34 credits) and one of the following emphases related to the student’s field of interest:

-Botany Emphasis
+Botany Emphasis1

 Course Title Credits